JonLatane/jonline/README.md

 That's it!
 You've created Minio and Postgres servers along with an *unsecured Jonline instance* where ***passwords and auth tokens will be sent in plain text*** (You should secure it immediately if you care about any data/people, but feel free to play around with it until you do!
 Simply `make deploy_data_delete deploy_data_create deploy_be_restart` to reset your server's data.)
 Because Jonline is a very tiny Rust service, it will all be up within seconds.
 Your Kubenetes provider will probably take some time to assign you an IP, though.

-If this is a cluster you're paying for, keep in mind that
+Simply `kubectl delete namespace jonline` to delete your deployment (or see below for more detailed management instructions).

-### Domain management, TLS certificate management, deploying multiple `jonline` instances to different namespaces in the same cluster, and (not-yet-complete) integrated cross-K8s-namespace load balancing
+### Deployment, domain, and TLS certificate management; deploying multiple `jonline` instances to different namespaces in the same cluster; and (yet-incomplete) integrated cross-K8s-namespace load balancing

-[`deploys/Makefile`](https://github.com/JonLatane/jonline/blob/main/deploys/Makefile) and a few Jonline Rust binaries (mostly the main `jonline` server) provides the tools to do all this.
+[`deploys/Makefile`](https://github.com/JonLatane/jonline/blob/main/deploys/Makefile), [`deploys/generated_certs/Makefile`](https://github.com/JonLatane/jonline/blob/main/deploys/generated_certs/Makefile), and a few of Jonline's Rust binaries (mostly the main `jonline` server) provide the tools to update your deployment, point a domain at it, manage TLS certificates, and more.

-For more detailed instructions for deploying to your own cluster, see [`deploys/README.md`](https://github.com/JonLatane/jonline/blob/main/deploys/README.md).
+For details on these scenarios and more when deploying to your own cluster, see [`deploys/README.md`](https://github.com/JonLatane/jonline/blob/main/deploys/README.md) and [`deploys/generated_certs/README.md`](https://github.com/JonLatane/jonline/blob/main/deploys/generated_certs/README.md).

 ## Motivations
 Current social media and messaging solutions all kind of suck.
 The early open source software (OSS) movement, dating to the 80s, was generally right about many of the problems that have arisen mixing a market(ing)-based economy with social computing.
 If we entrust our social interactions to applications with closed source run on private Alphabet, Meta, Apple, etc. servers, *of course we're going to see the disinformation and effective-advertising-driven consumerism that plague the world today*.
 These models are profitable.